calvertwong/Code-Snippets/microservices-setup/container-module/README.md

 The production build that is generated here can be used too after executing `npm run link`.
 Tested and hosted on IIS Manager.

+# IIS Manager
+IIS Manager requires a web.config file, current file may not be a good one but it works.
+(I am new to IIS Manager)

 # Done reading?
 Now head to [microservices-setup/feature-module](https://github.com/calvertwong/TS-generic-code/tree/microservices/microservices-setup/feature-module) to find out how to start developing feature modules for this container and more/